mckryton/senfgurke/features/README.md

   the performance of the code under tests.
 Counting the excuted steps and their results will help you to get an overview about the test run results.

+  Background:
+  Given a new test run started collecting statistics

 * [Run examples](run_tests/run_examples.feature)

   Examples are the building blocks for describing the application under test.